 The Garden Route has a plethora of beautiful beaches, like Buffalo Bay, George, Sedgefield, Wilderness and Plettenberg Bay beaches.
 You can build sand castles, go for a swim or learn to surf, or you can just lie on the sand, relax and read a book.

 The Mossel Bay museum is named after Bartolomeu Dias, the 15th century Portuguese explorer who sailed around the southern tip of Africa.
 It contains a life-size replica of Dias’ ship, the Dias Caravel.
 The complex also houses the Maritime Museum, the Shell Museum and the aquarium.
 It makes a fascinating journey back in time.
+See more things to do in Mossel Bay.

 Golfers will be pleased to learn that the Garden Route has some beautiful and challenging golf courses.
-With more than a dozen courses to choose from, golfers will be spoilt for choices.
+With more than a dozen courses to choose from, golfers will be spoilt for choice.
 One of the most renowned courses is The Links at Fancourt, which is constantly rated among the best golf courses in the world.

 These are just some of the things to do in the Garden Route .
 Other activities include game drives, skydiving, paragliding, canoeing, or just take long drives to soak in the beauty around you.
 Just make sure that you visit the Garden Route.